openstack/heat/doc/source/template_guide/basic_resources.rst

           key_name: my_key

 .. note::
-   For more information about key pairs, see the :doc:`../cli_nova_configure_access_security_for_instances`.
+   For more information about key pairs, see `Configure access and security for instances <http://docs.openstack.org/user-guide/configure_access_and_security_for_instances.html>`_.

 Create a key pair
 -----------------
-You can create new key pairs with the :hotref:`OS::Nova::KeyPair` resource.
+You can create new key pairs with the :ref:`OS::Nova::KeyPair` resource.
 Key pairs can be imported or created during the stack creation.

 If the ``public_key`` property is not specified, the Orchestration module